nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Classes.md

 Various processes and methodologies have been developed over the last few decades to improve software quality management such as procedural programming and object-oriented programming.

-### Object-Oriented Approach
+### Software maintenance costs
-- Procedural programming languages (e.g., C) are **not suitable for building large software infrastructures**
+- Procedural programming languages (e.g., C) are **not suitable for building large software infrastructures** because code reuse is limited.
+Limited reuse increases both development costs (code written from scratch) and maintenance costs (code written from scratch is less tested than older code).
-- OOP addresses this issue and **reduces development and maintenance** costs for large and complex software projects
 - OOP aims at secure, re-usable, flexible, extensible software.
 Instead of focusing on algorithms, optimization, and efficiency, **OOP focus on programming techniques**.